asyncapi/community/docs/how-to-create-new-repository.md

 # How to create new repository

-This is  not about creating a repository on Github, so you will not be reading about that, but you can check [here](https://docs.github.com/en/get-started/quickstart/create-a-repo)
+This document is not about creating a repository on GitHub.
+If this is what you were looking for, then [read GitHub guides on repository creation](https://docs.github.com/en/get-started/quickstart/create-a-repo).

 This docs is about creating a new project in [asyncapi](https://www.asyncapi.com/), it is the guide to how you can create a repository in [asyncapi organisation on Github](https://github.com/asyncapi), who you need to talk, and how you should configure the repository.